gapb2708/MarkovChains/README.md

 With this program we calculate:

--the probability of finding a job being unemployed after 12 months.
+- The probability of finding a job being unemployed after 12 months.
--the stationary state of the model.
+- The stationary state of the model.
--what happens to the stationary state if we change some parameters.
+- What happens to the stationary state if we change some parameters.